center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - Retrieves the status of your service-linked role deletion.
     - Cloud Service Account
     - Cloud Service Account Access

-  * - GetSSHPublicKey
-    - Retrieves the specified SSH public key, including metadata about the key.
-The SSH public key retrieved by this operation is used only for authenticating the associated IAM user to an CodeCommit repository.
-    - User Account
-    - User Account Access

   * - GetUser
     - Retrieves information about the specified IAM user, including the user's creation date, path, unique ID, and ARN.